8 ways to check if an item is vegan

 To make sure that the product you're buying is genuinely cruelty-free, look for the cruelty-free bunny icon.
 This icon is usually accompanied by a logo from PETA or Coalition for Consumer Information on Cosmetics (CCIC) to show that it is "certified cruelty-free."

 Furthermore, be careful not to confuse a "cruelty-free" label as a blanket term for "vegan."
-Many products are labeled cruelty free but still use animal-derived ingredients like honey, beeswax, or gelatine.
+Many products are labeled cruelty free but still use animal-derived ingredients like honey, beeswax, or gelatin.

 5. Purchase Products with The Vegan Society Label